leftaroundabout/constrained-categories/README.md

 In [Hask](http://hackage.haskell.org/package/hask), the `Op` constraint is only required for generating &ldquo;new&rdquo; arrows; the general philosophy seems to be to pack constraints in GADT dictionaries as much a possible.
 All in all, that is probably the better solution, but off the top it does require more structure (e.g. `observe`) that differs substantially from the standard modules.

 So all in all, this project may be seen as a brute-force hack, generalising the traditional base-classes as much as possible without actually changing the interface.

+Deprecation
+---

+The [`subhask` package](http://hackage.haskell.org/package/subhask) has a very similar focus and tackles the subject in an arguably more consequent manner.
+It is very possible that this package will in the future be deprecated in favour of subhask, but probably not while that package has its own problems.
+In particular, it depends on [hmatrix](http://hackage.haskell.org/package/hmatrix), which I consider quite problematic for such a general-purpose project.